yesemsanthoshkumar/hackerearth_kickstarter_success_classifier/README.md

 # kickstarter_success_classifier

-Classifies the status of a kickstarter project
+Classifier whether a kickstarter project will be a success or a failure